dkhaldi/sycl_joint_matrix_kernels/README.md

-# Unified GEMM and GEMM+GELU on Nvidia Tensor Cores, Intel XMX of PVC, LNL, BMG and DG2, and Intel AMX of SPR  using SYCL joint matrix
+#Unified GEMM and GEMM + GELU on Nvidia Tensor Cores, Intel XMX of PVC, LNL,   \
+    BMG and DG2, and Intel AMX of SPR using SYCL joint matrix

 ## joint_matrix_fill_k_cache.cpp:
 #### Portable Optimizations: